PeterBengtson/Ooloi-docs/ADRs/0026-Pitch-Representation-and-Operations.md

 These vectors are applied as `(apply make-transposer params)`.

-**Integration with musical processing**: Pitch operations are extensively used within the timewalking system ([ADR-0014 Timewalk](0014-Timewalk.md)) for musical analysis, MIDI generation examples, and cross-measure processing.
+**Integration with musical processing**: Pitch operations are extensively used within the timewalking system ([ADR-0014 Timewalk](0014-Timewalk.md)) for musical analysis, frequency calculations, and cross-measure processing.

 ---